 \section{Abstract}

-In randomized controlled trials (RCTs), subgroup analyses are often planned to evaluate the heterogeneity of treatment effects within pre-specified subgroups of interest.
-However, these analyses frequently have small sample sizes, reducing the power to detect heterogeneous effects.
-A way to increase power is by borrowing external data from similar RCTs or observational studies.
-In this project, we target the conditional average treatment effect (CATE) as the estimand of interest, provide identification assumptions, and propose a doubly robust estimator that uses machine learning and Bayesian nonparametric techniques.
-Borrowing data, however, may present the additional challenge of practical violations of the positivity assumption—the conditional probability of receiving treatment in the external data source may be small, leading to large inverse weights and erroneous inferences—thus negating the potential power gains from borrowing external data.
-To overcome this challenge, we also propose a covariate balancing approach, an automated debiased machine learning (DML) estimator, and a calibrated DML estimator.
+Randomized controlled trials (RCTs) often include subgroup analyses to assess whether treatment effects vary across pre-specified patient populations.
+However, these analyses frequently suffer from small sample sizes which limit the power to detect heterogeneous effects.
+Power can be improved by leveraging predictors of the outcome---i.e., through covariate adjustment---as well as by borrowing external data from similar RCTs or observational studies.
+The benefits of covariate adjustment may be limited when the trial sample is small.
+Borrowing external data can increase the effective sample size and improve power, but it introduces two key challenges: (i) integrating data across sources can lead to model misspecification, and (ii) practical violations of the positivity assumption---where the probability of receiving the target treatment is near-zero for some covariate profiles in the external data---can lead to extreme inverse-probability weights and unstable inferences, ultimately negating potential power gains.
+To account for these shortcomings, we present an approach to improving power in pre-planned subgroup analyses of small RCTs that leverages both baseline predictors and external data.
+We propose debiased estimators that accommodate parametric, machine learning, and nonparametric Bayesian methods.
+To address practical positivity violations, we introduce three estimators: a covariate-balancing approach, an automated debiased machine learning (DML) estimator, and a calibrated DML estimator.
 We show improved power in various simulations and offer practical recommendations for the application of the proposed methods.
-Finally, we apply them to evaluate the effectiveness of citalopram---a drug commonly used to treat depression---for negative symptoms in first-episode schizophrenia patients across subgroups defined by duration of untreated psychosis, using data from two RCTs and an observational study.
+Finally, we apply them to evaluate the effectiveness of citalopram for negative symptoms in first-episode schizophrenia patients across subgroups defined by duration of untreated psychosis, using data from two small RCTs.

 {\it Keywords:} Causal Inference, Machine Learning, Randomized Trials, Mental Health, Heterogeneous Treatment Effects